Skip to main content

 The journey:

-• Diagnostic in September.
+• Strategy interview in September.
 7 profiles selected.

 • Video speed dating in October: "Alina intrigued me immediately.
 Not the most striking physically, but the sharpest and most direct."